 Modern designs

 If you’re looking for something more contemporary, consider a modern interpretation of your school’s crest.
-This could involve incorporating geometric shapes, minimalist designs, or abstract elements to create a unique tattoo.
+This could involve incorporating geometric shapes, minimalist designs, or abstract elements to create a standout tattoo.

 The gi and belt are iconic symbols of BJJ.
 Consider a tattoo design that features your belt color, a gi collar, or even a stylized knot to represent your dedication to the sport.